gillius/lunchbus/README.md

 You can also add `--server.port=9000` to change the port used to whatever you want.

+If you'd like persistence, you can also use Redis.
+First, you need to install Redis at localhost and run it.
+It is highly recommended you don't expose the server to the Internet, so you should enable the "bind 127.0.0.1" option within the redis.conf file that you use.
+You can download Redis from http://redis.io/download (or for Windows users, at https://github.com/MSOpenTech/redis/releases).
+For example on Windows no installation is needed, just download the zip file, updated redis.windows.conf for the bind setting, then run `redis-server redis.windows.conf`.

+To run lunchbus in Redis mode, just add `--app.useRedis=true` to the command line.

+To run in IDE, just run the main class Application.
+For example in IntelliJ you open the build.gradle file as a project, right click Application and select run.

 ## License

 Copyright by Jason Winnebeck, 2016.
 Licensed under Apache 2.0 License.